Join Us to Advocate for Parents & Children!

 The most obvious reason to be a child and family advocate is that you care.
 You care about the children in our country and want them to be safe, healthy, and happy.
 It follows that you want to help ensure that local, state, and federal policy-makers adopt, implement, and maintain important policies and programs that support children families.
 In order to ensure that these policies and programs are maintained, it is critical to have a sustained vocal and noticeable presence at all levels of policy-making.
 You can be part of that presence; and therefore, you can be part of the effort to protect our nations children and families.

-While brain science has helped us understand how adverse childhood experiences cause toxic stress for children, which can lead to poor health outcomes, we also know that positive childhood experiences protect adult mental health and promote healing from toxic stress."
+Decades of research have shown that the creation of positive childhood experiences can mitigate the effects of adversity.
+While brain science has helped us understand how adverse childhood experiences cause toxic stress for children, which can lead to poor health outcomes, we also know that positive childhood experiences protect adult mental health and promote healing from toxic stress.